 TAMPERING WITH CONSUMER PRODUCT ATTORNEY FAQs

-Have you been charged with Tampering with Consumer Product?
-Call criminal lawyer Paul Saputo at (888) 239-9305.
+Have you been charged with Tampering With Consumer Product?
+Book a consultation to discuss legal representation with criminal defense attorneys Paul Saputo and Nicholas Toufexis today.

 (b) A person commits an offense if he knowingly or intentionally tampers with a consumer product knowing that the consumer product will be offered for sale to the public or as a gift to another.